arcanoid/text_analysis/README.md

 # This produces the total number of characters
 analyzed_text.total_characters

-# This produces the total number of characters but without taking into consideration any whitespaces found
+# This produces the total number of characters but without taking
+# into consideration any whitespaces found
 analyzed_text.total_characters_without_whitespaces

+# This produces the total number of words
+analyzed_text.total_words

+# This produces the total number of stop words found
+# (as noted in stop words folder per language)
+analyzed_text.stop_words_found

+# This produces an array of words and the referring number of times found in text
+# This list is ordered in descending form.
+analyzed_text.most_common_words

+# This produces an array of words and the referring number of times found in text.
+# From this list any stop words set are excluded.
+# This list is ordered in descending form.
+analyzed_text.most_common_non_stop_words
 ```

 ## Development